 Follow up singles were also on hold for release.
 It made her very uncertain about her capabilities as a singer and songwriter.
 I’ve also experienced this myself, which is why I wanted to blog about the topic she raised.

 Remember when Erykah Badu said those famous words before singing “Tyrone”?
 Let me repeat: “I’m an artist.
 I’m sensitive about my shit”.

-When you enter that line of work with any form of self doubt; “maybe I can’t sing good enough”, “I’m not too sure about my lyrics”.
-That’s when the critics have got you.
+When you enter this line of work with any form of self doubt – “maybe I can’t sing good enough” or “I’m not too sure about my lyrics” – that’s when the critics have got you.
 No amount of self confidence can hold up, because the criticism is ongoing.
 It comes from all sides.

 The World Is Full Of Sensitive People

 The one thing I’ve learned, is that no one actually really knows what works on an audience.
 Eva discovered this too with her Afrojack collaboration.
 She pushed on and it became a big hit, despite what her record company thought.